 - 1/4 cup WATER or BROTH

 Note: Adjust seasonings according to your preference.
 I like mine spicy, so I add quite a lot of peppers.

-- Transfer and let cool before using as filling.
+- Let cool completely before using as filling for empanada

 Note: Filling can be made ahead of time and stored in fridge.